defineEditor/definetools/README.md

   --stdout               Print results to STDOUT
 ```
 ## getdatasets
-Extract daaset attributes from a Define-XML file.
+Extract dataset attributes from a Define-XML file.
 See **definetools getdatasets --help** for more details.
 ```
 definetools getdatasets [options] xmlFile [output file]
 ```